thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
-However, by inspecting the daily plots of irradiance it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
-The main reason for these discrepancies is the variability of the effects of aerosols and water vapor which were not considered in the simple method.
+However, by inspecting the daily plots of irradiance, it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
+The main reason for these discrepancies is the variability of the effects of aerosols and water vapour which were not considered in the simple method.
 To produce a more representative reference we included the effects of these factors using a radiative transfer model (RTM).
 The applied methodology is discussed in section.

 ## 2.3 Modeled cloud-free Irradiance